DanielPNewman/DanielPNewman.github.io/index.md

 **My mission is to:**

 1. Ensure my family is happier for my presence than my absence.
-2. Act to either improve the world or at least cause no harm.
+2. Act to improve the world.
 3. Savour each moment of life for what it is.

 **To help with my mission/s I will aim to do the following:**